tsukiiru/buoyant/README.md

 ### state
 yup, its actively being developed (in my free time) 🫰, by [me](https://github.com/tsukiiru)!!
-heavily in development state and experimental, not like theres gonna be many breaking changes though, because i care about my children :3
+heavily in development state and experimental, not like theres gonna be many breaking changes (subtle foreshadowing) though, because i care about my children :3
 <sub>note: do not use this right now please, i cant guarantee it wont delete your entire system</sub>

 *[pretend theres a preview picture here with blurred background and a giant stylish logo in the middle]*